gilbert215/MagicArticulate/README.md

 ### Evaluation

 You can run the following command for evaluating our models on `Articulation2.0-test` and `ModelResource-test` from [RigNet](https://github.com/zhan-xu/RigNet).
-For your convenience, we also save ModelResource-test in our format.
+For your convenience, we also save ModelResource-test in our format (download it [here](https://www.dropbox.com/scl/fi/iv6jjka3s2j91i3l2fxt9/modelsresource_test.npz?rlkey=ptk49kz7e163xl50sh5kdm3wv&st=ago6ifsc&dl=0)).
 The inference process requires 4.6 GB of VRAM and takes 1–2 seconds per inference.

 ```
 bash eval.sh